 The AVI Undergraduate Internship application is now LIVE!

-Anti-Violence Initiatives (AVI) is recruiting new undergraduate interns for the 2019-2020 academic year.
+Anti-Violence Initiatives (AVI) is recruiting three undergraduate interns for the 2019-2020 academic year and have already filled two internship positions.
+At this time the available internships are: Publicity Intern, Green Dot intern, and Victim Support Specialist Intern.
+Applications are now live and the application deadline is rolling.
 AVI works with undergraduate students every semester to provide meaningful internship experiences.
 Students looking to gain experience in supporting victims/survivors of violence, violence prevention, social justice work, or the business of higher education, are invited to apply.
-AVI currently has five internships available.
 All interns are required to attend staff meetings on a weekly basis on Wednesdays at 10AM, in addition to regular, weekly meetings with a professional staff member.
 A mandatory staff training is scheduled from Monday, August 19th-Thursday, August 22nd.
-The application deadline is Monday, March 25, 2019 at 9AM.

 Undergraduate Intern Responsibilities and Expectations: